BlueBrain/eFEL/docs/source/eFeatures.rst

 `Python efeature`_ : Computes the maximum of the phase slope.
 Attention, this feature is sensitive to interpolation timestep.
+This feature can used for AP phase analysis.

 - **Required features**: time, voltage
 - **Units**: V/s